 Our rabbit & guinea pig rescue came about after we had heard about so many abandoned bunnies and piggies.
-We adopted our first bunny, Dexter from a shelter in Cedar City six years ago as a therapy animal and we believe that these small animals are misunderstood and should be a part of your family instead of being placed outside in a cage.
+We adopted our first bunny, Dexter from a shelter in Utah eight years ago as a therapy animal and we believe that these small animals are misunderstood and should be a part of your family instead of being placed outside in a cage.

 We started our rescue to help all these homeless bunnies and piggies, to help educate those, and to hopefully stop the mistreatment that bunnies and piggies do not deserve.
-We started our in November of 2019 and by January we were at full capacity.
-We also registered our rescue with the State of Utah right away and became an animal charity.
+We registered our rescue with the State of Utah right away and became an animal charity.
 In January 2020 We received our official 501(c)(3) Non-profit status.

 Our mission is to rescue, rehabilitate and re-home abandoned and homeless small animals.
 We offer education to small animal owners in an effort to minimize surrendered and abandoned pets.